AdobeDocs/workfront.en/help/classic/workfront-fusion/apps-and-their-modules/tools-modules.md

 </table>

 <!--
-Execute a scenario
+<h3 data-mc-conditions="QuicksilverOrClassic.Draft mode">Execute a scenario</h3>
 -->

 <!--
-Status: PLANNED - see the Workaround section below.
+<p data-mc-conditions="QuicksilverOrClassic.Draft mode">Status: PLANNED - see the Workaround section below.</p>
 -->

 <!--
-Workaround
+<h3 data-mc-conditions="QuicksilverOrClassic.Draft mode">Workaround</h3>
 -->

 <!--
-Employ the HTTP modules > Make a request module in the main scenario to call the other scenario.
-Employ the Webhooks > Custom webhook module in the other scenario to receive the call.
-Employ the Webhooks > Webhook response module in the other scenario to return the response.
+<p data-mc-conditions="QuicksilverOrClassic.Draft mode">Employ the <a href="http-modules.md" class="MCXref xref">HTTP modules</a> >&nbsp;Make a request module in the main scenario to call the other scenario.
+Employ the <a href="../../workfront-fusion/apps-and-their-modules/webhooks-updated.md" class="MCXref xref">Webhooks</a> > Custom webhook module in the other scenario to receive the call.
+Employ the <a href="../../workfront-fusion/apps-and-their-modules/webhooks-updated.md" class="MCXref xref">Webhooks</a> > Webhook response module in the other scenario to return the response.</p>
 -->

 <!--
-Stop / Throw (an error)
+<h3 data-mc-conditions="QuicksilverOrClassic.Draft mode">Stop / Throw (an error)</h3>
 -->

 <!--
-In some cases you may want to forcibly stop the scenario execution after the rollback or commit phase or stop the processing of a route and optionally store it in the queue of incomplete executions.
+<p data-mc-conditions="QuicksilverOrClassic.Draft mode">In some cases you may want to forcibly stop the scenario execution after the rollback or commit phase or stop the processing of a route and optionally store it in the queue of incomplete executions.</p>
 -->

 <!--
-Status: PLANNED - see the Throw module.
+<p data-mc-conditions="QuicksilverOrClassic.Draft mode">Status: PLANNED - see the Throw module.</p>
 -->